ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 sudo chroot . ./qemu-armeb-static -g 1234 -E LD_PRELOAD=/libnvram-faker.so /usr/sbin/httpd
 ```

-in another terminal window I modified my `.gdbinit` file to expidite up the process of connecting and debugging to our target application.
+In another terminal window I modified my `.gdbinit` file to expedite the process of connecting and debugging to our target application.

 ```bash
 $ cat ~/.gdbinit